SeisComP/seiscomp/doc/base/concepts/inventory.rst

 This will automatically place the output SC ML file in :file:`@SYSTEMCONFIGDIR@/inventory`.
 ``seiscomp update-config inventory`` must be called afterwards to synchronize the changes with the database.
-If ``scconfig`` is being used then either the ``Sync`` button of the `Inventory` panel or the ``Update configuration`` button of the ``System`` panel must pressed.
+If :program:`scconfig`` is used, then either the ``Sync`` button of the `Inventory` panel or the ``Update configuration`` button of the ``System`` panel must pressed.